bijoych/workshops/README.md

 ## <a name="step-6"></a>Step 6: Make the Mirror Topic Writable

+The mirror topics are read-only by default.
 To make a mirror topic writable (i.e., change it from read-only, mirrored state to a regular, independent, writable topic) in Confluent Kafka (whether in Confluent Platform or Confluent Cloud with Cluster Linking), you need to use either the promote or failover command.
 This operation is commonly called “promoting” the mirror topic, and is an essential step in cutover, DR, or migration workflows.

 > ⚠️ **Note:** Mirror topics are read-only topics created and owned by a cluster link.
 You cannot directly write to these topics; only the cluster link can synchronize data from the source topic.
 To make the topic writable, you must “convert” it to a regular topic by stopping (detaching) it from the cluster link.
 This is done by either promoting or failing over the topic.
 Once promoted or failed over, the mirror topic will permanently stop syncing from its source, and you can produce records to it like any other topic.
 This operation cannot be reversed—you would need to recreate the topic as a mirror topic if you want to re-establish mirroring.